 Max Hirsh (PhD, Harvard) is a professor at the University of Hong Kong and a leading expert on airports, migration, and transport infrastructure.
 He is the author of Airport Urbanism: an unprecedented study of air travel that incorporates the perspective of passengers, architects, planners, and aviation executives.
 With a particular focus on the rise of Asia, the book sheds light on the exponential increase in global air travel and its implications for the planning, design, and operation of airports worldwide.
 Hirsh also writes the popular blog airporturbanism.com, where he presents leading-edge strategies for tackling the challenges that confront airports today.

 Agatha Kessler has worked as an executive in the worlds of finance and technology, building international businesses in emerging products with VISA and Hewlett-Packard.
 Energized by the intersection of technology, business and design, in 2007 she joined Fentress Architects as CEO.
 She holds an MBA and has lived in many cities around the world.
 Currently, as Chairman of Fentress Architects, Kessler serves on a number of boards, including Opera Colorado and the Design Futures Council.
-With a keen interest in the future of air travel, Kessler co-founded AERIAL FUTURES at the same time as she started her pursuit of a PhD in Aviation at Embry- Riddle Aeronautical University.
+With a keen interest in the future of air travel, Kessler co-founded AERIAL FUTURES and currently serves at Chairman of its Board.
+She is currently pursuing a PhD in Aviation at Embry- Riddle Aeronautical University.

 Jonathan Ledgard is a novelist and a leading thinker on risk, advanced technology, and nature in emerging economies.
 He seeks to accelerate futuristic investments in the tropics.
 As a director at the avant- garde École polytechnique fédérale de Lausanne he invented the cargo drone and droneport concept for Africa, bringing in Norman Foster as his design lead.
 Previously, Ledgard spent two decades as an award- winning foreign political and war correspondent for The Economist, reporting lead stories from over 60 countries and many wars - notably Africa.